envris/digital-trade-handbook/culture-values/language/index.md

 ## Plain language

 ::: alert
-We must make our service easy to understand and use so it available to everyone who needs it.
+We must make our service easy to understand and use so it is available to everyone who needs it.

 This is a [requirement of the Disability Discrimination Act 1992](https://www.stylemanual.gov.au/user-needs/accessibility-and-inclusion/agency-responsibilities-and-commitments#other_accessibility_guidance_and_standards).
 :::